Queues Performance Detail view

 - UI > Supervisor Queue Details > View

-To see survey columns and data:
+To see survey columns and data, the following permissions:

 - Analytics > Survey Aggregate > View

 In the Queues Activity Detail view, see current and past activity and statistics for a specific queue or a group of queues.
 Customize the view with filters and column controls.
 Use the bar graphs to view information about statistics relative to the currently selected filters.

 You can also view queue metrics based on skill and language groups in the Queue Performance Detail view.
 For more information, see Skills Performance view.

 This view updates automatically except when you use filters from the Filters pane.
 To see the most current data, click Refresh .

 - From the Queues Performance Summary view, select a queue.
 The Queues Performance Detail view appears with data for that queue.

 - To open the Abandon Intervals Metrics view and see more details about the abandoned metric, click the Abandoned statics in the summary row.